danshumaker/bitbucket-cmd/README.md

 ### TODO
   * --diff and --decline are not working properly.
-  * Allow config to handle multiple repos
+  * Allow config to handle multiple repos - currently this is done by creating a subdirectory in the current directory but ideally I'd like to have
+	* a -cf cli option for the location of the config.json file.